 If you do choose to dry the herbs outside, a picnic table is a good surface area well off the ground and easily exposed to the sun.
 The standard technique is to once again line a baking sheet with foil, but you want a baking sheet with a raised lip around the edges.
 You then wrap plastic wrap around the baking sheet, leaving a one-inch gap on either side.
 This will help trap the heat, but the gaps allow the moisture to transpire to ensure the drying process.

 All herbs can be used with this technique, but once again you need to check them from time to time to assess when they’re done.
 You also shouldn’t leave them out overnight due to morning dew.
-The garage is a good storage place while you wait for the return of the morning sun, and, obviously get them inside if rain is in the forecast.
+The garage is a good storage place while you wait for the return of the morning sun.
+Be sure to get them inside if rain is in the forecast.

 4. Refrigerator drying

 This technique requires dedicated shelf space in the fridge with a layer of cheesecloth on the shelf with the herbs on top.
-The refrigerator is actually a very dry environment, and it’s why we store fresh vegetables in the crisper where moisture can be maintained and managed.
+The refrigerator is actually a very dry environment.
+Therefore, we try to store fresh vegetables in the crisper where moisture can be maintained and managed.

 The downside to this technique is the need to dedicate refrigerator space to the herbs for anywhere from one to three weeks.
 Fortunately, I have a second refrigerator freezer in the garage and that makes it easier to apply this approach.

-The upside is that this technique really preserves the color of the herbs, but make sure they’re as dry as possible.
+The upside is that this technique really preserves the color of the herbs.
+It is important to make sure they’ are as dry as possible.
 Moisture content in stored herbs can lead to mold growth.
 In fact, I’ll usually give any of my home-dried herbs a sniff from the jar before using.
 It should smell like the herb you want to use.
 If there is any hint of mildew, toss the contents of the jar and wash it well with hot, soapy water and a good rinse.

 All herbs can be dried with this approach and it’s particularly good for the more delicate herb varieties like basil and mint.